 We do not have volume purchase contracts with any of our component suppliers, and they could cease selling to us at any time.
 In addition, our component suppliers change their selling prices frequently in response to market trends, including industry-wide increases in demand, and because we do not have volume purchase contracts with these suppliers, we are susceptible to price fluctuations related to raw materials and components.
 If we are unable to pass component price increases along to our customers or maintain stable pricing, our gross margins and operating results could be negatively impacted.
 If we are unable to obtain a sufficient quantity of these components in a timely manner for any reason, sales of our products could be delayed or halted or we could be forced to expedite shipment of such components or our products at dramatically increased costs, which would negatively impact our revenue and gross margins.
 Additionally, poor quality in any of the sole-sourced components in our products could result in lost sales opportunities.
-If the quality of the components does not meet our or our end-customers' requirements, if we are unable to obtain components from our existing suppliers on commercially reasonable terms, or if any of our sole source providers cease to remain in business or continue to manufacture such components, we could be forced to redesign our products and qualify new components from alternate suppliers.
+If the quality of the components does not meet our or our end-customers' requirements, if we are unable to obtain components, we could be forced to redesign our products and qualify new components from alternate suppliers.
 The resulting stoppage or delay in selling our products and the expense of redesigning our products could result in lost sales opportunities and damage to customer relationships, which would adversely affect our business and operating results.